cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 ## The bucket system

-All the count data getter methods we used so far had the suffix `Default`.
-This is related to the bucket system of `DebugGroup` and `DebugBilinearGroup`.
 Due to the static counting, `DebugGroup` instances share their count data.
-The bucket system allows different `DebugGroup` instances to count separately by using what we call "buckets".
+The bucket system allows different `DebugGroup` (and `DebugBilinearGroup`) instances to count separately by using what we call "buckets".
 Each bucket has its own count data tracking.
 Using the `setBucket(String bucketName)` method on a `DebugGroup` instance, one can tell that `DebugGroup` instance to use the bucket with name `bucketName` for counting.
 Any operations done on elements of that `DebugGroup` instance are counted inside the currently activated bucket of that instance.
 This allows different `DebugGroup` instances to track their count data separately.
 The data of a specific bucket can be obtained using the getter methods that take a `String` argument such as `getNumOpsTotal(String bucketName)`.

-After initialization, and before any calls to `setBucket`, a default bucket is used, whose data as we saw already can be obtained using the getter methods ending with the suffix `Default`.
+After initialization, and before any calls to `setBucket`, a default bucket is used, whose data as we saw already can be obtained using the getter methods that do not take a `String` argument and also do not end with the suffix `AllBuckets`.
 This default bucket has no name, so you don't need to worry about conflicting names.
 The getter methods ending with the suffix `AllBuckets` summarize the data across all buckets, including the default bucket.